gwww/pyaml/README.md

 to see the output of the first example in this README.

 The second program is called `pyaml` is in the bin directory.
-It's a bit more featured.
-It can watch a list of files/directories for changes and run whenever a change occurs.
+It's a slightly more featured.
 Run it with `--help` for additional details.

 ## Development